bocchino/AppleCore/Common/README.md

    files in include mode, as in the Include directory described in item 2 above.

-**Examples:** ${APPLECORE}/Programs/Examples/Chain,
+*Examples:* ${APPLECORE}/Programs/Examples/Chain,
 ${APPLECORE}/Programs/Games/BelowTheBasement

 Running make in AppleCore, then running make in Assembly creates a file Assembly/obj with the compiled object code.
-As shown in the examples, you can write a simple top-level makefile providing a single target that carries out both of these steps.
+As shown in the examples, you can write a simple top-level makefile with a single target that carries out both of these steps.